Advances in Position-Momentum Entanglement: A Versatile Tool for Quantum Technologies: Introduction

-Photons produced in the SPDC process are also correlated/entangled in continuous variables such as quadrature phase-amplitude\cite{ou1992quantum,quadrature_microwave_entanglement,furusawa1998experimental}, position-momentum entanglement\cite{SpaEntHowell, imaging_certifying_entanglement, PhysRevA.85.013827, Achatz2020Certifying,Zhang:19, PATIL2023128583}.
-In recent years, the field of continuous variable entanglement study \cite{SpaEntHowell} has been explored.
-In \cite{PhysRevLett.60.2731}, Reid and Drudmund derived EPR criterion to show how it could be utilized with position-like and momentum-like quadrature observables of squeezed states to show inseparability/entanglement.
-Shortly after that, \cite{PhysRevLett.68.3663, PhysRevLett.84.2722, PhysRevLett.84.2726} derived sufficient and necessary conditions for the continuous variable entanglement.
-Transverse correlations of the photons produced in the SPDC process have been studied both theoretically as well as experimentally \cite{SpaEntLaw,PhysRevLett.74.3600, PhysRevA.52.R3429, PhysRevA.57.3123, PhysRevA.63.063803}.
+Photon pairs produced in a SPDC process can also be correlated/entangled in continuous-variables such as quadrature phase-amplitude\cite{ou1992quantum,quadrature_microwave_entanglement,zhang_experimental_2015}, position-momentum entanglement \cite{SpaEntHowell, imaging_certifying_entanglement, PhysRevA.85.013827, Achatz2020Certifying,Zhang:19, PATIL2023128583}.
+In recent years, the field of continuous-variable entanglement study \cite{SpaEntHowell} has been explored extensively, yielding significant progress in both theoretical frameworks and experimental implementations.
+In \cite{PhysRevLett.60.2731}, Reid and Drummond derived the EPR criterion to show how it could be utilized with position-like and momentum-like quadrature observables of squeezed states to show inseparability/entanglement.
+Shortly after that, \cite{PhysRevLett.68.3663, PhysRevLett.84.2722, PhysRevLett.84.2726} derived sufficient and necessary conditions for continuous-variable entanglement.
+Transverse correlations of the photons produced in the SPDC process have been studied both theoretically as well as experimentally \cite{law2004analysis,strekalov_observation_1995, pittman_optical_1995, PhysRevA.57.3123, PhysRevA.63.063803}.